microsoft/pxt-ev3/docs/bluetooth.md

 ## Choosing the correct serial port

-Unforunately, the browser dialog does not make it easy to select which serial port is the brick.
+Unfortunately, the browser dialog does not make it easy to select which serial port is the brick.
 On Windows, it typically reads "Standard Serial over Bluetooth" and you may have multiple of those if you've paired different bricks.

+## Known issues

+* We do not detect properly that the program is running on the brick.
+Make sure to stop the program before starting the download procedure.

 ## Feedback